What is Muscle Soreness (DOMS)?

 Treatment of DOMS

-Thankfully, muscle soreness is not a serious injury or problem, and will only set you back for up to a week of temporary pain and weakness.
+Thankfully, it is not a serious injury or problem that your muscles feel sore, and will only set you back for up to a week of temporary pain and weakness.
 Most cases of muscle soreness resolve themselves within a day or two and you are safe to return to your usual physical activities.
 Faster relief of muscle soreness, however, can be induced through proper treatments such as myofascial release and ice baths.
 If in doubt, or if the pain in your muscles persists for more than a week, consult your doctor or local therapist as it may point to a more sinister cause.